-Achievement of Ter nure Suggested Pacin y Schedule ı Activity Description Examples of Evidence of completion Time line Check Year Complete Behavior /Classroom Management Teachers will attend at least one course on behavior and/or classroom management.
-Suggested courses are ENVoY, Responsive Classroom, CPI training A certificate of completion Completed during by Year 3 1 2 3 Survey Students and Families Using either District Surveys, or surveys written by the teacher (and approved by A oF T team), survey students and families at least once each year.
+For Teachers Hired '09 and later School Years Activity Description Time line Check Year Complete Staff Development Teachers will participate in twenty (20) hours over three years of staff development or course work that supports their A oF T goals.
+The teacher will have CEUs for each training that verifies attendance and participation in staff development sessions.
+Consistent participation throughout first three years.
+1 2 3 Peer and/or Cognitive Coaching Teachers will complete district 16 hour Peer and/or 40 hour Cognitive Coaching training in addition to twenty (20) hours staff development.
+The teacher will have a staff development certificate of completion for the coaching class and earn 16 CEUs.
+It is suggested that this course be taken during the teacher's second year, but may be completed at any time during the teacher's first three years.
+1 Behavior/ Classroom Management Teachers will attend at least one course on behavior and/or classroom management.
+Suggested courses include ENVoY, Responsive Classroom, CPI training, etc. A certificate of completion Completed during by Year 3 1 - 2 - 3 Survey Students and Families Using either District surveys, or another approved survey, survey students and families at least once each year.
 The teacher will have representative samples of completed student and family surveys.
 The teacher will also include reflections from each survey.
 At least one student set, and at least one family set each year (for a total of six sets by the end of the third year).
 1 2 3 Videotape Create at least one videotape of your work as appropriate to your position.
 View with your A oF T team and share reflections.
 (Peer Coaching tape is applicable).
 The teacher will have a copy of a videotape, and evidence of reflection.
 At least once during the first three years of teaching.
-2 Observing Demonstration Teacher Observe one or more jobalike demonstration teachers.
+2 - Observing Demonstration Teacher Observe one or more job-alike demonstration teachers.
 The teacher will have a written reflection of the observation.
 At least once during the first three years of teaching.
-1 Action Research Complete an action research project to support A oF T goal(s), and as a method of assessment to inform instruction.
+1 - Action Research Complete an action research project to support A oF T goal(s), and as a method of assessment to inform instruction.
 The teacher will have a completed action research project (includes a clear question, examples of data gathered, a summary and a reflection on how what has been learned through the research has impacted your teaching.)
 Beginning in the second year, the teacher will seek resources to inform them about the action research process, and begin formulating questions to pursue.
 The teacher then will complete the project in their third year of teaching.
 3 Portfolio Presentation Three full months before the teacher is to be tenured (not counting summer non-duty days), the teacher will share their portfolio with their A oF T team, and if approved, present it to the Site Achievement oF Tenure Review Team.
 Upon successful completion of the tenure portfolio, the teacher is eligible to receive up to 20 (twenty) hours of CEUs that were used to develop their professional portfolio.
-Three full months before the teacher's tenure date.
+Prior to tenure date, three (3) full months before the teacher's tenure date is encouraged.
 1 2 3 Submission of Achievement oF Tenure Notification Form The teacher is responsible for submitting the form to the Site PDP Coordinator.
 Following the Tenure Review Meeting.
 3